Jagriti268Git/YoutubeClone/README.md

 * By default, file uploads are stored in /uploads.

-* If you want cloud storage, configure Cloudinary or AWS S3 in config/.

-* MongoDB must be running locally (mongod) or via Atlas.
+* MongoDB  running locally (mongod) or via Compass.

 http://localhost:5173